oresat/oresat-software-docs/docs/primers/canopen.rst

 There are two type of PDOs: TPDO (Transmit PDO) and RPDO (Recieve PDO).
 A node can produce data using TPDO and consume data using RPDO.

-All PDOs are 1 to 8 byte message of mapped data from/to the OD.
+All PDOs are 1 to 8-byte message of mapped data from/to the OD.

 Both RPDO and TPDO can be set up to be sent out every X SYNC message or on a timer.